Choosing the Right Grinder Type for Cannabis

 Four-Piece (Three Chamber) Grinders

-Four-piece grinders are similar to three-piece grinders, but they have an extra chamber above the kief collection chamber.
-This chamber serves as a storage area for the ground herb, keeping it separate from the kief.
-The kief falls through the screen into the bottom chamber, which is specifically designed to collect and store kief.
+Four-piece grinders are similar to three-piece grinders, but they have an extra chamber above the pollen collection chamber.
+This chamber serves as a storage area for the ground herb, keeping it separate from the pollen.
+The pollen falls through the screen into the bottom chamber, which is specifically designed to collect and store pollen.

 Advantages: